Jiggins/mu-cs401-f2015/lecture-18.md

 with the constraint that:
 ![Alt text](images/lecture-18/constraintonA.gif)

-(aside: all major contributions to the field of statistics have been by pyshcologists, not statisticians.)
+(aside: all major contributions to the field of statistics have been by pyschologists, not statisticians.)